H3llKa1ser/IT-and-Security-101/Networking/Network Topologies.md

 #### 1) (CSMA/CA) Carrier Sense Multiple Access with Collision Avoidance: Requires devices to announce transmitting by using a jamming signal

 #### 2) (CSMA/CD) Carrier Sense Multiple Access with Collision Detection: Listens for a carrier before transmitting data

+### Token Passing: Only one device may transmit at a time.
+Devices can only transmit if they possess the token.

+### Ethernet (IEEE 802.3): Played a major role of LANs in the 80s.
+Supports coaxial cable, unshielded twisted pair and fiber optics.

+### Token Ring (IEEE 802.5): Each device gets data from its neighbor upstream and passes it downstream.
+Devices can only transmit when they have the ring.